arjunsudheer/Automation_Scripts/README.md

 After running the command above, restart your terminal.
 You should now be able to type ```atms``` in your terminal to quickly run Automation Scripts.
 Try running ```atms -h``` for a quick guide on how to use Automation Scripts.

-### Windows (WSL 2) and Linux Users
+### Linux Users

-To add an alias to Automation Scripts on a Windows machine running WSL 2 or a Linux machine, run the following command in your terminal:
+To add an alias to Automation Scripts on a Linux machine, run the following command in your terminal:

 ```
 echo 'alias atms="<path to automation_scripts.sh>"' >> ~/.bashrc